As parents age, the relationship between them and their adult children often comes to a bit of a crisis.

 Make a plan together

 Ideally, before it is needed.
-A family meeting [insert link here we have a guide for that] can be very helpful.
+A family meeting can be very helpful.
 Include a discussion of finances: long-term care insurance, assisted living benefits, social security, etc.

 Knowing the activities of daily living (ADLs) and especially the instrumental activities of daily living (IADLs) can be a great starting point.
 Well before your aging parent might need long term care, IADLs usually start slipping.